 Chapter 3:

-It was lucky the funeral hall was in a bit of a remote area as the roads were barren enough for the truck to bulldoze down it haphazardly.
-A large truck fleeing from a crime scene with a rifle and two people with wildly different attitudes regarding the situation inside of it.
+It was lucky the funeral hall was in a bit of a remote area as the roads were barren enough for the truck to haphazardly make its way down them.
+It was a large truck fleeing from a crime scene with a rifle and two people with wildly different attitudes regarding the situation inside of it.

 "Shit, I can't shake them!"

-The trucker was cussing and steering the wheel like a mad man.
-All the while, Blake simply stared out his window.
+The trucker was steering the wheel like a mad man.
+All the while, Rin simply stared out his window.

-"You should just hurry up and do whatever you're planning to do.", his reflection sighed.
+"You should just hurry up and do whatever you're planning to.", his reflection said.

-Blake shook his head out of frustration.
-Declining to speak first was supposed to be an effective negotiation tactic and yet he got nothing out of them.
-After thinking this, he cleared his throat.
+Rin shook his head out of frustration.
+Declining to speak first was supposed to be an effective negotiation tactic and yet he got nothing out of it.
+He cleared his throat

 "So why were you trying to steal this watch?"